-Fall Syllabus - Energy Industry Applications of GIS
+GEOG 469, Energy Industry Applications of GIS - Spring 2019 Syllabus

 This syllabus is divided into several sections.
-You can read it sequentially by scrolling down the length of the document or by clicking on any of the links below to “jump” to a specific section.
+You can read it sequentially by scrolling down the length of the document.
 It is essential that you read the entire document as well as material covered in the Course Orientation.
 Together, these serve as our "course contract."

 Instructor, Department of Geography